This is the page for Transition Bollington – local grassroots sustainability

 The Bollington group meet monthly and we also send out a newsletter to email subscribers.

-The best place to find out what is going on including meeting dates is the Facebook page at https://www.facebook.com/groups/transitionbollington/
+The best place to find out what is going on including meeting dates is our Facebook page.

 We are also on Instagram, and the new website is under construction.